Qubit spin ice

-We acknowledge the contributions of the processor development and fabrication teams at D-Wave Systems, without whom this work would not be possible.
 The work of ALB, EDD and CN was carried out under the auspices of the U.S.~DoE through the Los Alamos National Laboratory, operated by Triad National Security, LLC (Contract No. 892333218NCA000001).
 We thank ISTI at Los Alamos National Laboratory for financial support; work was also supported by the Institute for Materials Science (IMS) at Los Alamos under the program of ``IMS Rapid Response''.
-AK wishes to thank Arnab Banerjee (Purdue) and CN wishes to thank Peter Schiffer (Yale) for in-depth discussions.
+CN work was supported by a DOE LDRD grant.
+The work of ADK, EDD, and GPL was funded by D-Wave.

-\subsection{Author Contributions}
+\subsection{Author contributions}

-ALB and EDD conceived the project.
+ALB, EDD and CN conceived the project.
 CN, ADK, ALB, and EDD contributed to experimental design.
 EDD realized the embedding.
 ADK performed the QA experiments and data analysis.
 GPL calibrated the QA processor and performed supporting measurements.
 CN performed theoretical analysis and drafted the manuscript with ADK.
 All authors contributed to the final version of the manuscript.